minderai/masil-playground/hackernoon.md

 ## Offloading Processing to JavaScript

 MASIL offloads processing from the AI engine to JavaScript, leveraging both technologies' strengths.
-A simple demonstration of this is the graphing capabilities in the playground on https://glitch.com/edit/#!/masil-playground.
+A simple demonstration of this is the graphing capabilities in the playground --link at top.
 The data can be manipulated by AI and pasted into the MASIL file, and JavaScript can do the heavy lifting for graphing or anything else that JavaScript is good at.
 Why burden AI processing with things best done locally?

 ## A Playground for Experimentation